 PROHIBITION AGAINST DUPLICATION OF BENEFITS: Pursuant to federal law, any funds received by the Applicant for damage to the Damaged Home as a result of the Disasters from FEMA, SBA, insurance companies, nonprofits, or any other source must be deducted from Applicant's Grant Amount.
 Any such benefits, regardless of when received, are considered a prohibited Duplication of Benefits ("Duplication of Benefits").
 Under penalty of perjury and/or violation of federal and state laws applicable to this Agreement, Applicant hereby certifies that he/she has reported all Duplication of Benefits in his/her initial application and any monies received since the initial application.
 Applicant acknowledges his/her duty and continuing obligation to report any additional Duplication of Benefits received after the execution of this Agreement.
-In the event that the Applicant receives additional Duplication of Benefits after the date of this Agreement, Applicant agrees to notify the Program by logging into the web portal and submitting (either electronically or in accordance with the notice provision below) the Notice of Additional Funds form.

-Applicant acknowledges and agrees that if it is determined the amount deducted from the Grant Amount in Exhibit B is less than the Duplication of Benefits actually received by the Applicant, the Grant Amount is subject to reduction or repayment by the Applicant as follows:

-- if the Grant Amount has not yet been disbursed, the Grant Amount will be reduced by any additional Duplication of Benefits not previously considered in the calculation of the amount; or - if the Grant Amount has already been fully disbursed, the Applicant is required and hereby agrees to repay the amount of the Duplication of Benefits to the State up to the amount of the Grant Amount.

-By execution of this Agreement, Applicant assigns to the State (1) any prior or future Duplication of Benefits not properly reported prior to disbursement of the Grant Amount, (2) any future Duplication of Benefits received after disbursement of the Grant Amount, and (3) Applicant's right to pursue the collection of any Duplication of Benefits due to Applicant related to physical damage to the Damaged Home (not including contents) from the Disaster's.
-This assignment is limited to the recovery of any Duplication of Benefits paid to or due to Applicant up to the amount of the Grant Amount.
-In addition, Applicant further agrees to execute a separate subrogation agreement further outlining the State's rights to claim any additional Duplication of Benefits up to the amount of the Grant Amount.

-DISBURSEMENT OF FUNDS: The Grant Amount will be disbursed in one lump sum directly to the Applicant in accordance with the Program policies and procedures either (a) at a scheduled date to execute this Agreement, if the home repairs are complete and Applicant is not applying for construction funding under Solution 1 or 2 of the Program, or (b) if Applicant has received an award for rehabilitation or reconstruction, at the same time Applicant receives final payment under the Solution 1 or 2 Grant Agreement, or (c) for mobile homes or manufactured homes, at a scheduled date to execute this Agreement Execution if a new manufactured home has been purchased and installed prior to application.
-Should the Grant Amount be paid directly to SBA as reimbursement for previously received Duplication of Benefits, such funds are considered part of the grant to Applicant such that this Agreement, and all its terms and provisions, apply to such disbursement of funds.
-Once grant proceeds are disbursed, Applicant has a duty to timely inform the Program if the funds are not received; otherwise, there is a conclusive presumption that the grant funds were in fact received by Applicant.
+In the event that the Applicant receives additional Duplication of Benefits after the date of this Agreement, Applicant agrees to notify the Program by logging into the web por and submitting (either electronically or in accordance with the notice provision below) the Notice Additional Funds form.
+Applicant Initials: Applicant acknowledges and agrees that if it is determined the amount deducted from the Grant Amou in Exhibit B is less than the Duplication of Benefits actually received by the Applicant, the Grant Amou is subject to reduction or repayment by the Applicant as follows: if the Grant Amount has not yet been disbursed, the Grant Amount will be reduced by a additional Duplication of Benefits not previously considered in the calculation of the amount or if the Grant Amount has already been fully disbursed, the Applicant is required and here agrees to repay the amount of the Duplication of Benefits to the State up to the amount of the Grant Amount.
+Applicant Initials: Benefits not properly reported prior to disbursement of the Grant Amount, (2) any future Duplication Benefits received after disbursement of the Grant Amount, and (3) Applicant's right to pursue t collection of any Duplication of Benefits due to Applicant related to physical damage to the Damag Home (not including contents) from the Disaster's.
+This assignment is limited to the recovery of a Duplication of Benefits paid to or due to Applicant up to the amount of the Grant Amount.
+In additional Applicant further agrees to execute a separate subrogation agreement further outlining the State's right to claim any additional Duplication of Benefits up to the amount of the Grant Amount.
+DISBURSEMENT OF FUNDS: The Grant Amount will be disbursed in one lump sum directly to the Applicant in accordance with the Program policies and procedures either (a) at a scheduled date execute this Agreement, if the home repairs are complete and Applicant is not applying for constructifunding under Solution 1 or 2 of the Program, or (b) if Applicant has received an award for rehabilitation reconstruction, at the same time Applicant receives final payment under the Solution 1 or 2 Grant Agreement, or (c) for mobile homes or manufactured homes, at a scheduled date to execute the Agreement Execution if a new manufactured home has been purchased and installed prior application.
+Should the Grant Amount be paid directly to SBA as reimbursement for previously received Duplication of Benefits, such funds are considered part of the grant to Applicant such that the Agreement, and all its terms and provisions, apply to such disbursement of funds.
+Once grant proceed are disbursed, Applicant has a duty to timely inform the Program if the funds are not received; otherwise there is a conclusive presumption that the grant funds were in fact received by Applicant.
+Applicant Initials: